 Well, what do you want from your next book?

 - Diseased and Sickly Main Characters?

-If you want a novel full of backstabbing, quick witted rakes, you might begin reading the Lies of Locke Lamora by Scott Lynch.
+If you want a novel full of backstabbing and quick witted rakes then you should start reading The Lies of Locke Lamora by Scott Lynch.

 This fantasy series for adults is composed of three books:

 - Shadows Linger